Thích Nhất Hạnh: School of Youth for Social Service (SYSS)

 In 1964, Nhất Hạnh co-founded the School of Youth for Social Service (SYSS), a neutral corps of Buddhist peace workers who went into rural areas to establish schools, build healthcare clinics, and help rebuild villages.
 The SYSS consisted of 10,000 volunteers and social workers who aided war-torn villages, rebuilt schools and established medical centers.
 He left for the U.S. shortly afterwards and was not allowed to return, leaving Sister Chân Không in charge of the SYSS.
 Chân Không was central to the foundation and many of the activities of the SYSS, which organized medical, educational and agricultural facilities in rural Vietnam during the war.
 Nhất Hạnh was initially given substantial autonomy to run the SYSS, which was initially part of Vạn Hạnh University.
-In April 1966, the Vạn Hạnh Students’ Union under the presidency of Phượng issued a "Call for Peace".
+In April 1966, the Vạn Hạnh Students' Union under the presidency of Phượng issued a "Call for Peace".
 Vice Chancellor Thích Minh Châu dissolved the students' union and removed the SYSS from the university's auspices.

-The Order of Interbeing
+Order of Interbeing

 Nhất Hạnh created the Order of Interbeing (Tiếp Hiện), a monastic and lay group, between 1964 and 1966.
-He headed this group, teaching the Five Mindfulness Trainings and the Fourteen Mindfulness Trainings.
+He headed this group, basing it on the philosophical concept of interbeing and teaching it through the Five Mindfulness Trainings and the Fourteen Mindfulness Trainings.
+The trainings were a modern adaptation of the traditional bodhisattva vows designed to support efforts to promote peace and rebuild war-torn villages.
 Nhất Hạnh established the Order of Interbeing from a selection of six SYSS board members, three men and three women, who took a vow to practice the Fourteen Precepts of Engaged Buddhism.
 He added a seventh member in 1981.

-In 1967, Nhat Chi Mai, one of the first six Order of Interbeing members, lit herself on fire in front of the Tu Nghiem Pagoda in Saigon as a peace protest after calling for an end to the Vietnam War.
+In 1967, Nhat Chi Mai, one of the first six Order of Interbeing members, set fire to herself and burned to death in front of the Tu Nghiem Pagoda in Saigon as a peace protest after calling for an end to the Vietnam War.
 On several occasions, Nhất Hạnh explained to Westerners that Thích Quảng Đức and other Vietnamese Buddhist monks who self-immolated during the Vietnam war did not perform acts of suicide; rather, their acts were, in his words, aimed "at moving the hearts of the oppressors, and at calling the attention of the world to the suffering endured then by the Vietnamese."

 The Order of Interbeing expanded into an international community of laypeople and monastics focused on "mindfulness practice, ethical behavior, and compassionate action in society."
 By 2017, the group had grown to include thousands known to recite the Fourteen Precepts.